ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * `lm::LM_HISTORY_LEN_MAX` - **do not change** this parameter
 * `lm::LM_MAX_QUERY_LEN` - **do not change** this parameter
 * `lm::DEF_UNK_WORD_LOG_PROB_WEIGHT` - The default unknown word probability weight, for the case the `<unk>` entry is not present in the language model file _(log10 scale)_
 * `rm::MAX_NUM_RM_FEATURES` - Defines the maximum allowed number of the reordering model features to be read, per reordering entry, from the model input file.
-The number of features must be even, the maximum supported number of features is currenly `8`.
+The number of features must be even, the maximum supported number of features is currently `8`.

 **Decoder configs:** The decoder-specific parameters are located in `./inc/server/decoder/de_configs.hpp`: